 City Hall is closed to all in-person activity or business.
 Please call or email with any questions.

 Remote access will be provided for all city government meetings.
 Unique access information will be available on each individual meeting agenda.
 Please check the city’s calendar or agendas for information on upcoming meetings.
-Please remember to register in advance for public input by 12:00 PM (Noon) the day prior to the meeting.
+Please remember to register in advance for public input 24 hours prior to the meeting start time.

-The City’s parks are not officially open, but playground equipment can be used at the public’s discretion.
+The City’s parks are not open to organized leagues or events.
+The parks will be open for individuals and families to enjoy, but all restrooms will remain closed.
+Everyone using the parks and courts are asked to carry out any garbage as there will not be any trash receptacles placed in the parks.
+Playground equipment can be used at the public’s discretion.
 Playground equipment will not be sanitized.
 The public should use the equipment at their own risk and take appropriate precautions.

 Updates for the School District of Lodi can be found on their website.